Holiday Safety Tips for You and Your Home

 Be careful not to leave candles burning unattended.
 If you like the idea of having candles around the house, think about buying electric candles like these.
 Some of them are pretty realistic and even have remote controls and timers!

 If you are having guests stay with your this year, think about these tips:

 - Lock up any medications and cleaners to keep children visitors safe.
 It’s a good idea to do a walk-through of your home for any hidden hazards for young guests.

 - Make sure area rugs have a non-skid backing to avoid slips; and keep walkways clutter free to prevent trips, especially by elderly visitors.

 - Use a hall nightlight to help overnight guests find their way to the bathroom.

 - To prevent slips and falls, clear outside walkways and doorsteps and prevent ice formation; stock up on rock salt or gravel and use generously.
 (Get pet friendly versions!)

--If you plan to go away for a few days – make your home looks lived in.
+If you plan to go away for a few days – make your home looked lived in.
 Put lights on timers; have a friendly neighbor shovel the walk if it snows, pick up your mail, and put out the trash.
 And move gifts away from front windows where they can be easily seen; and always lock up.

 Now you’re all set to enjoy a safe and happy holiday season … Merry, Merry!